Sally Stocksdale, PhD.

 RESEARCH AGENDA

-I have completed a set of chapters for a book which is a prosopographical study of the Yazikov noble family and its contribution to the history of Simbirsk Province.
+Completed a set of chapters which I am combining into a book form.
+It is a prosopographical study of the Yazikov noble family and its contribution to Simbirsk Province’s history.

 TEACHING EXPERIENCE